 Two critical raids that NFA helped fund has so far sent six people to jail.

-“Now these horse fighting event organizers are all wary of getting caught.
+“Now these horse fighting event organisers are all wary of getting caught.
 It’s not easy to change a culture that’s been on our islands for 50 years but we’re making great progress,” said Dino.

 And while he continues to do the groundwork, NFA has also been using its funding and donations to provide food for rescued horses and construct stalls to keep rescued fighting stallions separated at a special sanctuary.